 iOS’14 has enabled users to take control over the data—that is, they now have to opt-in for apps to track them.
 Hence, Apple devices are not reporting about conversions meaning a significant amount of purchases through iOS devices are not picked up by Pixel anymore.
 The effect will be more pronounced when Google takes away third-party tracking from Chrome browsers.

 This will have a twofold impact on your ad campaigns:

 - You won’t be able to measure and track all conversions

 - And since you can’t measure, you cannot optimize your campaigns anymore.

 However, Facebook Ads has come up with a solution that allows you to solve this tracking problem: It’s called Facebook Conversion API.

-What is Facebook Conversion API and How it Works?
+What is a Facebook Conversion API and How does it Work?